 Previous lawThe TCJA created IRC Section 512(a)(7), which requires tax-exempt employers to increase their UBTI by amounts paid or incurred in providing qualified transportation fringe benefits for employees, including parking and public transportation benefits.
 The law not only fashioned a new tax liability that would divert funds from the missions of all exempt organizations, but also created new record-keeping and compliance burdens for thousands of members of the not-for-profit community (e.g., churches and small charities) that have little or no experience dealing with the IRS.
 In some areas, local regulations mandated that employers offer pre-tax transportation benefits to their employees, thereby preventing employers from eliminating such benefits in order to avoid the tax.
 Because of the new section, some organizations have experienced six-figure increases in their UBTI.
 Unsurprisingly, Section 512(a)(7) has been deeply unpopular since its inception.

 New lawH.R.
 1865 repeals Section 512(a)(7) in its entirety, retroactive to the passage of the TCJA.

-The repeal of Section 512(a)(7) brings closure to two years’ worth of financial strain and administrative uncertainty for the not-for-profit community.
+What does CohnReznick think?The repeal of Section 512(a)(7) brings closure to two years’ worth of financial strain and administrative uncertainty for the not-for-profit community.
 The retroactivity language demonstrates Congress' clear intent to limit UBTI to its pre-TCJA role.
 We encourage not-for-profit leaders to explore filing amended returns to potentially recoup tax paid on UBTI under Section 512(a)(7).

 Any advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues.
 Nor is it sufficient to avoid tax-related penalties.
-This has been prepared for information purposes and general guidance only and does not constitute professional advice.
-You should not act upon the information contained in this publication without obtaining specific professional advice.
-No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its members, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.
+This has been prepared for information purposes and general guidance only and does not constitute legal or professional advice.
+You should not act upon the information contained in this publication without obtaining specific professional advice specific to, among other things, your individual facts, circumstances and jurisdiction.
+No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its partners, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.